-Secondly, for many environments and industries, a properly designed experiment is unlikely if not completely impossible.
-We cannot divide our networks into control and test groups, nor would we want to test the efficacy of a web application firewall by only protecting a portion of a critical application.
-One effect of these environmental limits is a much higher noise-to-signal ratio in our data.
-The techniques within machine learning (and the related field of data mining) have evolved with modern data in mind.
+Second, for many environments and industries, a properly designed experiment is unlikely if not completely impossible.
+You cannot divide your networks into control and test groups, nor would you want to test the efficacy of a web application firewall by only protecting a portion of a critical application.
+One effect of these environmental limits is a much higher noise-to-signal ratio in the data.
+The techniques of machine learning (and the related field of data mining) have evolved with the challenges of modern data in mind.

-Finally, knowledge of statistics is just one skill of many that contribute to successful data analysis in the 21st Century.
-With that in mind, let’s spend some time looking at the various skills and attributes that support a good data analysis.
+Finally, knowledge of statistics is just one skill of many that contributes to successful data analysis in the 21st Century.
+With that in mind, the next section spends some time looking at the various skills and attributes that support a good data analysis.

 Gathering Data Analysis Skills

 We know there is a natural allure to data science and everyone wants to achieve that sexy mystique surrounding security data analysis.
-While we have focused on this concept of data analysis so far, it takes more than just analytic skills to create that mystique that everyone is seeking.
-We want to combine statistics and data analysis with visualization techniques, then leverage the computing power and mix with a healthy dose of domain (information security) knowledge.
-And all of that begins not with products or tools, but with our own skills and abilities.
+Although we have focused on this concept of data analysis so far, it takes more than just analytic skills to create the mystique that everyone is seeking.
+You need to combine statistics and data analysis with visualization techniques, and then leverage the computing power and mix with a healthy dose of domain (information security) knowledge.
+All of this begins not with products or tools but with your own skills and abilities.

-Before we get to the skills though, there are a couple underlying personality traits we see in data analysts that want to discuss: curiosity and communication.
-Working with data can at times be a bit like how we imagine archeology: spending hour after hour with small tools in the hope of uncovering even the tiniest of insights in the dirt.
-So it is with data analysis: pearls of wisdom are nestled deep within data just waiting to be discovered and presented to an eagerly awaiting audience.
+Before getting to the skills, there are a couple underlying personality traits we see in data analysts that we want to discuss: curiosity and communication.
+Working with data can at times be a bit like an archeological digspending hour after hour with small tools in the hope of uncovering even the tiniest of insights.
+So it is with data analysispearls of wisdom are nestled deep within data just waiting to be discovered and presented to an eagerly awaiting audience.
 It is only with that sense of wonder and curiosity that the hours spent cleaning and preparing data are not just tolerable, but somehow exciting and worth every moment.
-Because there is that moment, when we are able to turn a light on in an otherwise dark room, when we can describe some phenomenon or point in a direction to travel and that’s what we’re after.
-We are uncovering those tiny moments of enlightenment hidden in plain site for those who know where to look.
+Because there is that moment, when you’re able to turn a light on in an otherwise dark room, when you can describe some phenomenon or explain some pattern, when it all becomes worth it.
+That’s what you’re after.
+You are uncovering those tiny moments of enlightenment hidden in plain site if you know where to look.

-Once we turn that light on, we have to be able to bring others into the room for the discovery to have value.
-Otherwise, we will have constructed a house that nobody lives in.
-It’s not enough to point at our work and say, “see!”
-We have to step back and think of the best way to communicate our discovery.
-The complexity present in both our systems and analysis make it difficult to convey the results in a way that everyone will understand what we have discovered.
-Often times it takes a combination of words, numbers and pictures to communicate the insights in data.
+Once you turn that light on, you have to bring others into the room for the discovery; otherwise, you will have constructed a house that nobody lives in.
+It’s not enough to point at your work and say, “see!”
+You have to step back and think of the best way to communicate your discovery.
+The complexity present in the systems and the analysis makes it difficult to convey the results in a way that everyone will understand what you have discovered.
+Often times it takes a combination of words, numbers, and pictures to communicate the data’s insights.
 Even then some people will take away nothing and others will take away too much.
-But there is still a need to condense this complexity into a paragraph, table and/or graphic.
+But there is still a need to condense this complexity into a paragraph, table, or graphic.

-While we could spend the entire book to create an exhaustive list of skills to be a good security data scientist, we are going to cover the following skills/domains that a data scientist will benefit from knowing within information security:
+Although one could spend an entire book creating an exhaustive list of skills needed to be a good security data scientist, this chapter covers the following skills/domains that a data scientist will benefit from knowing within information security:

-Domain expertiseSetting and maintaining purpose to the analysis
+Domain expertiseSetting and maintaining a purpose to the analysis

-Data managementBeing able to prepare, store and maintain data
+Data managementBeing able to prepare, store, and maintain data

 ProgrammingThe glue that connects data to analysis